isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1523.md

 ---
-title: Highnix ERP Plus 2 Version 4-3-30 - Standard Package 3 - (Up to 5 concurrent users)
+title: Mobile Responsive E-Commerce Version 1 - Standard
 permalink: /productivity-solutions-grant/solutionrepo/solution1523
 ---

 ### Description

-Highnix is a Singapore based ERP software developer with numerous man-years of accumulated professional and software experience.
-It developed cloud based, enterprise grade ERP systems since 2010.
-Highnix EPR systems are listed on both IRAS and IMDA websites for its compliant with IRAS E-Tax guides and a Peppol Ready Solution provider.
-Highnix ERP has APIs which allow integration of third party applications.
-It will save tremendous amount of cost in digital transformation for business.
+Web Imp is an award winning SG tech firm with full in-house capabilities.
+They focus on tailored design, intuitive UX, and reliable web development to take your online business to the next level.
+Their strong ties with reputable tech companies enable seamless integration with solutions such as B2C Loyalty CRM, payment gateways, and multi-channel marketplace.
+They ensure scalability and continuity of your digitalization with their Client Support team and digital marketing capabilities.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Highnix_20200493_Annex_3_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Web_Imp_Pte_Ltd_20200527_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria